gpokhra/cloud-engineer-assessment/part1/ai.md

 ### 5. Limited Observability
 The architecture does not explicitly include logging, monitoring, or alerting mechanisms such as:
 - VPC Flow Logs
-- CloudTrail
+- AWS CloudTrail
-- CloudWatch
+- Amazon CloudWatch

 ---